-My main research interests concern contemporary great power politics and authoritarianism, as well as the interplay between national identity, security and domestic politics in East Asia (primarily China) and South Asia (primarily India).
+My main research interests concern contemporary great power politics and Hindu nationalism, as well as the interplay between national identity, security and domestic politics in East Asia (primarily China) & South Asia (primarily India).
 I also engage with the analytical uses of social psychology in International Relations.
 Through my Books and Other Writing, I have produced several single-authored books, edited volumes, journal articles, book chapters, dictionaries and policy briefings on these subjects, and regularly engage in extensive Media and Public Engagement activities.